kochet94/photonics_test/README.md

 # Problems to solve

 * Klayout does not run in batch mode on Windows machine, so test_qa_cells_drc check is incomplete but there's a comment with further logic provided
 * Minimum space check does not take into account coupler where the space is reduced intentionally (light intensity splitting)...
-Some workaround needed.
+Some workaround like introducing forbidding layer in that special zone would work.
 * No grating couplers added to Clements Mesh design since lack of time...